The different kinds of printed banners available in the market today.

 Types of Fabric Banners

 Within the category of fabric banners, there are several types of polyester materials that are available.
-The most popular are the poly knit materials, one of which utilizes a stretchy fabric which makes this material ideal for trade show and hanging displays, whereas the non-stretchy version makes attractive banners and can be hung from the ceiling in most trade shows.
+The most popular are the poly knit fabric materials, one of which utilizes a stretchy fabric which makes this material ideal for trade show and hanging displays, whereas the non-stretchy version makes attractive banners and can be hung from the ceiling in most trade shows.
 With weight in the bottom pole pocket, these banners hang smooth, taut, and beautiful.

-Other fabrics are the satins, which are hard to keep from wrinkling and must be shipped rolled up, to the sheer fabrics, which contain an image, but can be seen through to varying degrees.
+Other fabrics are the poly satin, which are hard to keep from wrinkling and must be shipped rolled up, to the sheer fabrics, which contain an image, but can be seen through to varying degrees.
 There are canvas-like materials that look like artists’ canvas, lightweight knits, medium knits, and heavy-weight knits.
 Recently, double sided polyester materials have also become available, although they have an almost light gray tint to the fabric due to the black block-out layer between the two layers of white polyester fabric.

 In case you couldn’t tell, I am a big fan of polyester fabric banners, and would recommend them to anyone.
 That having been said, I also don’t denigrate vinyl banners.
 They’ve been a mainstay of temporary advertising for 40+ years, and aren’t likely to go away any time soon.